SOU PLAN

 How will I be updated about ongoing changes?

 SOU is committed to providing regular campus emails with updates and important information.
-SOU will also add the communications to this website.
+SOU will also add updates to this website.
+Watch for regular email updates from President Bailey.
+Monthly video updates will be posted here.

 Are student voices being considered in these decisions?